Set Up and Use Precision Gaze Mouse

 - EyeX Only – Use EyeX gaze tracking to warp your mouse pointer quickly, and EyeX head tracking to precisely control the pointer.
 Requires EyeX 4C or higher.

-- TrackIR Only – Use TrackIR head tracking alone to control the mouse pointer.
+- TrackIR Only – Use TrackIR head tracking alone to control the mouse pointer, along with your chosen movement and click modes.

 - Continuous - Will continuously follow your eye gaze as it moves around the screen.